-Reptile Cage Carpet is a plastic carpet specifically designed for use in reptile terrariums.
+Reptile Sand Mat is a plastic carpet specifically designed for use in reptile terrariums.
 It resembles the green or brown indoor/outdoor carpet used to resemble grass.

 This is a low-cost/ low-maintenance option that works really well.
 It is very easy to clean, easy to replace, and fairly inexpensive.
 It may not be the most attractive substrate option, but it is one of the safest.
 There is very little risk of impaction by using this substrate as there are no small loose particles the bearded dragon could swallow.

 Reptile cage carpet is easy to remove and clean.
-The carpet should be removed and cleaned with warm water and a very mild soap at least once a week.
+Remove and clean the reptile carpet with warm water and a very mild soap at least once a week.
 Make sure to rinse the carpet thoroughly and allowed to dry completely before adding back to the terrarium.
-Spot clean any messes as soon as they are discovered.
+Spot clean any leftover food or feces immediately or as soon as possible.
 You should replace the carpet at least once every 3 months or as needed.

 Do NOT use indoor/outdoor carpet!
 Instead opt for the cage carpet/ terrarium liner made specifically for reptiles.
-Indoor/outdoor carpet is generally made with woven pieces of material that can cause the bearded dragon to get tangled into.
-This can result in painful injuries to the feet and toes.
+The toes can snag in the loops of the carpet material resulting in painful injuries to the feet and toes.

-Newspaper is another viable option for substrate.
+Another viable option for substrate is newspaper.
 Newspaper is often readily available in the home, and makes for a simple solution.
 Just place three or four layers of newspaper, covering the entire floor area.

-Newspaper is certainly not attractive, but is a very economical choice.
+While certainly not attractive, newspaper is a very economical choice.